Hajj and Umrah

 -

-Influenza is easily transmitted in crowded conditions.
-Pilgrims in clinical risk groups for influenza should receive influenza vaccine annually from their usual healthcare provider, when available, as this may still confer some protection for their pilgrimage.
-Influenza vaccine for those not in clinical risk groups would need to be accessed from a private clinic or pharmacy service.
+Flu (influenza) spreads easily in crowded conditions.
+Pilgrims in clinical risk groups for influenza should receive influenza vaccine annually from their usual healthcare provider, when available, as this may still give some protection for their pilgrimage.
+Influenza vaccine for those not in clinical risk groups needs to be accessed from a private clinic or pharmacy service.

 Overview